dwhall/HeyMac/docs/HeyMacProtocol.md

-HeyMac is a flexible frame definition and communication protocol designed to carry Data Link (Layer 2) and Network (Layer 3) frames between modest data rate, small payload radio modems such as the Semtech SX127x.
+HeyMac is a flexible frame definition and communication protocol designed to carry Data Link (Layer 2) and Network (Layer 3) frames between small payload radio modems such as the Semtech SX127x.
 HeyMac is distilled from and incompatible with IEEE 802.15.4.

 HeyMac offers 16- and 64-bit addressing, multi-network and multi-hop capabilities.